Don’t Bungle Your Bundles

 Does grouping products together into a single-price bundle increase the perception of value?
-Most of us would answer “yes,” but surprising new research shows there is at least one condition where such grouping can actually reduce the apparent value.
-In fact, the bundle may be seen as worth not just less than the sum of its parts, but less than the individual product!
+Most of us would answer “yes,” but surprising research shows there is at least one condition where such grouping can actually reduce the apparent value.
+Here’s the most surprising and counterintuitive part: the bundle may be seen as worth not just less than the sum of its parts, but even less than the individual product!

 The Joy of Bundling